nickmonad/bips.dev/web/content/125/index.md

 1. Enough hash rate has upgraded to support replacement, allowing for reasonable probability that a replacement can be mined.

-## Client support
+## Backwards compatibility

-No known wallet currently creates transactions by default with nSequence set below (0xffffffff - 1), so no known existing wallet explicitly signals replaceability by default.
-No known popular wallet spends other users' unconfirmed transactions by default, so no known existing wallets signals inherited replaceability.
+At the time opt-in RBF support was added/proposed, no known wallet created transactions by default with nSequence set below (0xffffffff - 1), so no known wallet explicitly signaled replaceability by default.
+Also no known popular wallet spent other users' unconfirmed transactions by default, so no known wallets signaled inherited replaceability.

 ## See also